mark-watson/Clojure-AI-Book/manuscript/docs_qa.md

           (recur))))))
 ```

 The main example function reads the text files in **./data/**, chunks the files, and uses the OpenAI APIs to get embeddings for each chunk.
 The main function then has an infinite loop where you can enter a question about your local documents.
-The most relevant chunks are identified and turned into a prompt along with your question, the the generated prompt and answer to the question are printed.
+The most relevant chunks are identified and turned into a prompt along with your question, the generated prompt and answer to the question are printed.
 You can enter a control-D to stop the example program:

 ```Console
 $ lein run